 Big ones, small ones, round ones, flat ones, pointy ones, pendulous ones, young ones or old ones, we love them all!
-Boobs are important and have been celebrated throughout the history of art for many thousands of years.
-October is Breast Cancer Awareness Month, and so we’re going to take a look at a selection of the best boobs in art history, to honour those who have been afflicted by breast cancer; those who carry out research and strive to find ways to save lives; carers and those who have lost loved ones.
+Boobs are important and have been celebrated throughout the history of art for thousands of years.
+We’re going to take a look at a selection of the best boobs in art history, to honor those who have been afflicted by breast cancer; those who carry out research and strive to find ways to save lives; carers, and those who have lost loved ones.

 This lady is a little bit younger than the Venus above.
 She was discovered in Çatalhöyük in southern Anatolia, Turkey, and dates from c.
 6000 BCE.
 She bears many similarities to her older counterpart, but she is made of clay and is taller (16.5 cm seated).

 Again, we see an extremely womanly figure: full thighs, breasts, and arms plus an exaggerated belly – all features seen as indicators of fertility.
 She is seated between two big cats (possibly lionesses or leopards) which act as symbols of her power as an earth mother or fertility goddess figure.
 It is thought by some that she may be in the process of giving birth.
 She was discovered in a grain bin!